KonstantinHoffmann/LanguagePhylogenies/README.md

 ### Tracer

-Tracer (https://beast.community/tracer) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
+Tracer ([beast.community/tracer](http://beast.community/tracer)) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
 We will be using Tracer v1.7.1.

-###TreeAnnotator
+### TreeAnnotator

 TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree.
 It can also be used to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).